juliadietlmeier/VLSM-Ensemble/README.md

 **CheXlocalize**: patient64548_study1_view1_frontal_airspace_opacity.jpg (image) or patient64548_study1_view1_frontal_airspace_opacity.png (mask)

 If you have prepared the above three split folders correct, then the BKAI and CheXlocalize filenames should be located in the corresponding test folders

+# Acknowledgement
+This repo works with the experimental testbench, data splits and text prompts developed by **naamiinepal** in their **medvlsm** GitHub repo.
+Sincere thanks to their excellent work!

+# Citation
+Please, cite our paper